 Another carbon soled show, the Pearl Izumi Tri Fly also manages the neat trick of high levels of stiffness for power transfer while maintaining a level of comfort that lets you make it through a session on the bike without problem.
 In fact, the comfortable, soft liner makes sockless use practical, with no chafing or other issues at all.
 This shoe is specifically designed for triathletes, with a nice stiff pedaling motion, but also enough tread on the bottom to allow you to maneuver in the transition area.

 They feature a single strap retention system that is perfect for one handed use on the go, and feature breathable material to keep the foot cool, and also drain out any water too.
 A brighter color palette than most, the Pearl Izumi Tri Fly shoes stand out in the crowd, but offer real comfort as long as your feet aren’t wide, and incredible value for money when you look at what they offer.
 Best for triathletes who want an all-purpose shoe.
-Find here.
+Find here on Amazon.

 These road shoes offer a nice budget alternative for road use, but still give you a great all-around shoe for multi-purpose use.
 They lack the triathlon specific features of some on our list, but most weekend athletes won’t really notice.
 A glass fiber reinforced nylon sole offers excellent rigidity without harshness, it may lack the ultimate performance of carbon, but is easier on the feet and much less costly, a good compromise for many people.
 Three hook and loop straps make up the retention system, offering wide adjustability that will ensure a good fit no matter the foot width, while the breathable uppers keep your feet cool.